Miltiadis Tentoglou: Career

-In Glasgow, at the 2024 World Indoors Championships, Tentoglou secured his second world indoor title in an incredibly close contest.
-With just one centimetre separating the three medallists, it matched the 2012 edition for the closest ever World Indoor Championships long jump final.
-Tentoglou won on countback after soaring a best of 8.22 m.
+In Glasgow, at the 2024 World Indoors Championships, Tentoglou secured his second world indoor title in a very close contest.
+With just one centimetre separating the three medalists, it matched the 2012 edition for the closest ever World Indoor Championships long jump final.
+Tentoglou won on tiebreaker with jumps of 8.22 m and 8.19 m, beating Mattia Furlani, who had jumps of 8.22 m and 8.10 m, and Carey McLeod, who jumped 8.21 m.

-In June 2024, at the European Athletics Championships, he extended his championship record by jumping 8.65 m. twice in the process, taking the gold medal again and setting, also, a new PB.
+In June 2024, at the European Athletics Championships, he extended his championship record by jumping 8.65 m twice, taking the gold medal again and setting a new PB.

-In August 2024, at Paris's Olympic Games he maintained his Olympic title with a leap of 8.48 m, making him the only jumper after Carl Lewis, with a back-to-back Olympic gold medal in the long jump.
+In August 2024, at Paris's Olympic Games he maintained his Olympic title with a leap of 8.48 m, making him the only jumper after Carl Lewis with a back-to-back Olympic gold medal in the long jump.

 In September 2024, he spoke out against the World Athletics Federation's intention to replace the wooden jumping board with a take off zone.
 He said if this change will take place, he will retire.

 In July 2025, he won the gold medal at the 77th Balkan Athletics Championships.

+In July 2026, Tentoglou delivered the finest series of his career at the Greek Championships in Volos, recording three jumps beyond 8.60 m.
+He opened with a wind-legal 8.52 m before jumping a wind-assisted 8.66 m (2.7 m/s) in the second round.
+Tentoglou then matched that distance with a legal 1.0 m/s tailwind in round three, improving his PB by one centimetre and equalling the national record set by Louis Tsatoumas in 2007.
+Tentoglou, who moved to joint 13th on the world all-time list and joint third among Europeans, completed his series with another leap of 8.64 m (0.7 m/s) in the final round.

+Tentoglou won the gold medal at the 2026 European Championships with a jump of 8.44m.
+It was his fourth European outdoor title.